 1. How do I view all my Mac files?

-Mac Finder is the place to view all files on your Mac.
-Use these steps to view files.
+Finder is the easiest place to view most files on your Mac.
+Hidden files usually need an extra command before they appear.

 All your hidden files will show, but you should be careful when dealing with these files.